riazk88/readme-generator/Develop/README.md

 ![](https://img.shields.io/static/v1?label=license&message=MIT&color=blue)

 ## Description
-node application that creates a README based on user's input from answering a series of questions
+node application that creates a readme for user's based on their answers to a series of questions asked

 ## Table of Contents
 * [Installation](#installation)